ishandutta2007/free-api/README.md

  - QR code Generate (can be called online) : Generate a QR code according to the set parameters-<a href="https://www.free-api.com/doc/70" target='_blank'> Interface address </a>

- - Exchange rate (can be called online) : Foreign exchange quote, currency exchange rate-<a href = "https://www.free-api.com/doc/71 "target = '_ blank'> Interface address </a>
+ - Exchange rate (can be called online) : Foreign exchange quote, currency exchange rate-<a href = "https://www.free-api.com/doc/71" target = '_ blank'> Interface address </a>

  - Today in history (can be called online) : Reviewing the long river of history, history is a mirror of life-<a href = "https://www.free-api.com/doc/72" target = '_ blank'> Interface address </a>